rexming/notes/part1/atomic-cao-zuo.md

 *  The load and store operations, implemented by the LoadT and StoreT functions, are the atomic equivalents of "return *addr" and "*addr = val".

 # atomic.swappoint()
+// SwapPointer atomically stores new into *addr and returns the previous *addr value.
 ```
 var arr = make([]int, 0)